joecorcoran/cities/README.md

   #=> 85964
 ```

-This product includes data created by MaxMind, available from http://www.maxmind.com

-All data provided copyright (c) 2008 MaxMind Inc.

 ## License

-Released under an MIT license (see LICENSE.txt).
+Released under an MIT license.

+## Credits

+Made by [Joe Corcoran](http://blog.joecorcoran.co.uk).
 Thanks to [hexorx](https://github.com/hexorx) for the countries gem that brought this idea about.

+*This product includes data created by MaxMind, available from [http://www.maxmind.com](http://www.maxmind.com)*